 - Add the cashews and water to a high-speed blender and blend until smooth and creamy.
 Set aside.

-- Heat the olive oil in a large skillet on medium-high heat, then add the onion, ginger and garlic letting cook for 2 minutes.
+- Heat the olive oil in a large skillet on medium-high heat, then add the onion, ginger, garlic, red pepper and jalapeno pepper, letting cook for 2 minutes.

-- Add the tomato paste and spices and mix everything together on medium heat until fragrant, about 1 minute, then add the vegetables, cashew milk and 1/4 cup vegetable broth. (*If you don’t have enough sauce, add in another 1/4 cup of vegetable broth.)
+- Add the spices and mix everything together on medium heat until fragrant, about 1 minute.

 If you don’t have any raw cashews on hand to make cashew cream, you could also make this recipe using full-fat coconut cream.
 (Cashews make for a more traditional korma, but coconut milk is delicious too!)

 This recipe freezes well.
 Freeze in an air-tight container.

 - Calories: 300

 - Fat: 12g

 Keywords: vegan korma, veggie korma, vegetable korma, vegetarian korma